shen8424/SAMM-RamDG-CAP/README.md

 ```

 ## Benchmark Results
-Here we list the performance comparison of SOTA multi-modal and single-modal methods and our method.
+Here we list the performance comparison of SOTA multi-modal and our method.
 Please refer to our paper for more details.

 ## Model checkpoint